-98. At its 1st meeting, on 18 February 2021, by adopting the suggestions relating to the organization of work put forward by the Chair (see A/AC.109/2021/L.2/Rev.1), the Special Committee decided to take up the item entitled "Special Committee decision of 5 August 2020 concerning Puerto Rico" and to consider it at plenary meetings.

-99. At the 2nd meeting, held on 14 June 2021, the Chair of the Special Committee drew attention to a number of communications received from organizations requesting to be heard by the Committee on the subject of Puerto Rico.
-The Special Committee agreed to accede to those requests and heard a number of representatives of the organizations concerned at its 5th meeting, held on 18 June (see A/AC.109/2021/SR.5).
-At the same meeting, the Chair drew attention to a report prepared by the Rapporteur of the Special Committee (A/AC.109/2021/L.13).
-Statements were made by the observers for Azerbaijan (on behalf of the Non-Aligned Movement) and Mexico (on behalf of the Community of Latin American and Caribbean States).
-Statements were also made by the representatives of the Bolivarian Republic of Venezuela, Nicaragua, the Plurinational State of Bolivia and Cuba.
+- 99. At its 1st meeting, on 18 February 2022, by adopting the suggestions relating to the organization of work put forward by the Chair (see A/AC.109/2022/L.2), the Special Committee decided to take up the item entitled "Special Committee decision of June 18, 2021 concerning Puerto Rico" and to consider it at plenary meetings. - 100.
+At the 3rd meeting, on 13 June 2022, the Chair drew attention to a number of communications received from organizations requesting to be heard by the Committee on the subject of Puerto Rico. - 101.
+At its 6th meeting, on 20 June, the Special Committee agreed to accede to those requests and heard a number of representatives of the organizations concerned (see A/AC.109/2022/SR.6). - 102.
+At the same meeting, the Chair drew attention to a report prepared by the Rapporteur of the Special Committee (A/AC.109/2022/L.13).
+Statements were made by the representatives of the Bolivarian Republic of Venezuela, Nicaragua, the Plurinational State of Bolivia, Cuba and the Syrian Arab Republic.
+Statements were also made by the observers for Azerbaijan (on behalf of the Non-Aligned Movement) and Argentina (on behalf of the Community of Latin American and Caribbean States). - 103.
+Also at the same meeting, the representative of Cuba, also on behalf of the Plurinational State of Bolivia, Nicaragua, the Russian Federation, the Syrian Arab Republic and the Bolivarian Republic of Venezuela, introduced draft resolution A/AC.109/2022/L.7. - 104.
+Also at the 6th meeting, the Special Committee adopted draft resolution A/AC.109/2022/L.7 without a vote.
+Following the adoption of the draft resolution, the representative of Cuba made a statement.